ukf/ukf-meta/mdx/uk/README.md

 metadata by copying data from `md:OrganizationDisplayName` if required.
 The copying process also generates `mdui:Description` elements with the same content.

+### `cds-all` Aggregate vs. Production Aggregate

+Status (2017-11-22):

+* The `cds-all` aggregate ensures that all UKf-registered identity providers have `mdui:DisplayName` metadata by copying data from `md:OrganizationDisplayName` if required.
+The copying process also generates `mdui:Description` elements with the same content.

 ### Fallback Aggregate vs. Production Aggregate

 Status (2017-03-14):

-* the production aggregate implements a _blacklisting_ approach to entity attributes imported from eduGAIN, while the production aggregate implements the traditional entity attribute _whitelist_.
+* The production aggregate implements a _blacklisting_ approach to entity attributes imported from eduGAIN, while the production aggregate implements the traditional entity attribute _whitelist_.
 (2017-03-02)